Adapalene Before & After: How It Works, Benefits & Results

 More Benefits Of Adapalene

-3. It can be used as a long-term, maintenance treatment for moderate acne, chronic acne or inflammatory acne.
+3. It can be used as a long-term, maintenance treatment for acne.

 Is Adapalene Suitable For Sensitive Skin?

 Yes.
 Since patients with acne can also have highly sensitive or reactive skin, adapalene is often a dermatology expert’s first choice for acne treatment.
 Various studies suggest that adapalene is the best prescription-strength retinoid for sensitive skin because it causes fewer side effects.
-Adapalene is also less likely to bring about skin irritation compared to other retinoids or medications that treat acne.
-Plus, one of its key benefits is that it has an anti-inflammatory effect on active breakouts and painful pustules (also known as pimples).
+Plus, one of its key benefits is that it has an anti-inflammatory effect on active breakouts and painful pustules.
 (4)

 Managing Acne Symptoms During Adapalene Treatment

-Using the wrong skincare, or textures that are too heavy for your skin type, can trigger an outbreak of spots.
+Using the wrong skincare or textures that are too heavy for your skin type can trigger a spot outbreak.
 Take a look at any new products you may have added to your routine, such as makeup, haircare or skincare.
 They may house comedogenic (pore-clogging) ingredients.
 Products containing coconut oil, olive oil, mineral oil, jojoba oil, petrolatum and silicones should be avoided.

 Granular or sandy exfoliants should also be stripped from your routine completely.
 Physical scrubs can aggravate and damage your skin barrier, as well as spread acne-causing bacteria, all of which can worsen breakouts.
 Topical retinoids are a more effective alternative to these, as they target acne symptoms at the source.